Critical fates induced by the interaction competition in three-dimensional tilted Dirac semimetals: Introduction

-These tilted materials have recently garnered significant attention due to their unique low-energy excitations and tilted Dirac cones~\cite{Shekhar2015NP,Parameswaran2014PRX, Potter2014NC,Baum2015PRX,Arnold2016NC,Zhang2016NC,Lee2018PRB,Lee2019PRB,Fritz2017PRB,Fritz2019arXiv, Jafari2018PRB,Alidoust2019arXiv,Yang2018PRB,Trescher2015PRB,Proskurin2015PRB, Brien2016PRL,Zyuzin2016JETPL,Ferreiros2017PRB,Qiong2019NPJB}.
+These tilted materials have recently garnered significant attention owing to their unique low-energy excitations and tilted Dirac cones~\cite{Shekhar2015NP,Parameswaran2014PRX, Potter2014NC,Baum2015PRX,Arnold2016NC,Zhang2016NC,Lee2018PRB,Lee2019PRB,Fritz2017PRB,Fritz2019arXiv, Jafari2018PRB,Alidoust2019arXiv,Yang2018PRB,Trescher2015PRB,Proskurin2015PRB, Brien2016PRL,Zyuzin2016JETPL,Ferreiros2017PRB,Qiong2019NPJB}.
 Particularly, the effects of Coulomb interaction and impurities on the low-energy properties of tDSM were investigated by many groups~\cite{Lee2018PRB,Lee2019PRB,Fritz2017PRB,Fritz2019arXiv}.
-However, previous studies on 3D tDSM inadequately took into account a number of physical ingredients, such as phonons and electron-phonon interactions, and their interplay with Coulomb interaction.
-These additional degrees of freedom may play a crucial role in determining the low-energy behavior of 3D tDSM, and neglecting them could result in the partial or incomplete capture of important physical information that is closely associated with such interactions.
+However, previous studies on 3D tDSM have insufficiently considered several physical ingredients, such as phonons and electron-phonon interactions, and their interplay with Coulomb interaction.
+These additional degrees of freedom may play a critical role in determining the low-energy behavior of 3D tDSM.
+Neglecting them could result in the partial or incomplete capture of important physical information that is closely associated with such interactions.
 Therefore, to enhance our understanding of 3D tilted materials, it is essential to carefully examine how the interplay between Coulomb interaction and electron-phonon coupling affects the low-energy behavior of 3D tDSMs.